Voovixx/TTV1080/README.md

 ```

 Replace `SCHEME`, `HOST`, `PORT`, and `CHANNEL` with your proxy details and a Twitch channel name.
 If the command returns a `HTTP/2 200` status code, it means that your proxy is working correctly.

-## How to install

-1. Open Chrome and go to `chrome://extensions/`
-2. Enable "Developer mode" in the top right corner
-3. Click "Load unpacked"
-4. Select the `TTV1080` folder
-5. The extension will be installed